pjhae/Mujoco_vision_control/README.md

     YOUR_PATH/python3.X/site-packages/gym/

-  2. Clone the repository in
+  2. Clone this repository in

     YOUR_PATH/python3.X/site-packages/gym/envs/